Nail Technician School

 - A rental rebate for those who rent a nail booth from a salon

-National government salary estimates from 2018 showed that wages for manicurists and pedicurists (including tips and commissions) break down this way:
+OOH salary estimates from 2021 showed that wages for manicurists and pedicurists (including tips and commissions) break down this way:*

 Another factor to keep in mind is that those who are self-employed will have the opportunity to earn a higher salary than the average.
 Nails Magazine reported that many professionals rent their own booth in a salon.
-In these situations, they are basically entrepreneurs who keep 100 percent of their earnings, and simply pay rent in order to have their booth located within an existing salon.
-The average rent was reported to be $445.36 each month.
-In some cases, salons may issue a rental rebate in lieu of a commission for selling the salon's products.
+In these situations, they are basically entrepreneurs who keep 100 percent of their earnings, and simply pay rent to have their booth located within an existing salon.

 Manicurist salary rates also tend to be higher for those employed in the fashion or entertainment industries.

 - Artistic: In the cosmetology world, nails can literally be an artist's canvas.
 The top manicurists in the world are artists who turn nails into beautiful, eye-catching masterpieces.

 - Friendly and Professional: For many people, manicures and pedicures aren't just about the actual appearance of nails; they are a cherished small luxury providing the chance to take time out of a busy schedule to wind down and relax.
 This means that many clients aren't just paying for the actual work being done to their nails; they are paying for the atmosphere and experience as well.

 - Trendy: The cosmetology industry is driven by change.
 Trends for hair, makeup, and nails are always evolving, which means that you need to stay on top of what's new and popular and what's old and out of fashion.
 Clients want to go to nail technicians who understand the current trends and are capable of pulling them off.